 {\bf Summary of results.\ } To carry out this case study, we consider the physical model of a double quantum dot (DQD) coupled to a fermionic lead.
 The model is graphically illustrated in Figure \ref{fig:set_up}.
 This model is studied in the quantum impurity literature under the name of `interacting resonant level model' \cite{Schlottmann_1978, Vinkler-Aviv_2014, Camacho_2019, Yuriel_2025}, and has been controllably realized in a recent experiment \cite{Ma_2025}.
 We present here an outline of our results, also summarised in Table \ref{Table:summary}, and refer to a more detailed discussion in the coming sections.

--- For the DQD+lead model, we construct typical initial states $|\psi(0) \rangle$ (details in Section \ref{subsec:equalfooting}), which allows exploring both, the open quantum system (OQS) and the isolated quantum system (IQS) notions for thermalization.
+For the DQD+lead model, we construct typical initial states $|\psi(0) \rangle$, see details in Section \ref{subsec:equalfooting}.
+These allow us to explore both, the open quantum system (OQS) and the isolated quantum system (IQS) notions for thermalization in the same dynamics.

-\begin{itemize} \item[(1)] We numerically evidence a crossover between OQS and IQS behaviors and identify a time scale $t_{\rm oqs}$, proportional to the size of the bath $L_B \gg 1$, before which thermalization can take place according to the OQS approach; see Section \ref{subsec:OQStimescale}.
+\begin{itemize} \item[(1)] We numerically evidence a crossover between OQS and IQS behaviors and identify a time scale $t_{\rm oqs}$, proportional to the size of the bath $L_B \gg 1$, beyond which this crossover happens; see Section \ref{subsec:OQStimescale}.

--- Secondly, we confirm numerically that thermalization according to the OQS approach does take place on the time scale $t_{\rm oqs}$, the free fermionic case ($V=0$) and the interacting case ($V\neq 0$); see Section \ref{subsec:numerics_oqs}.
+\item[(2)] We numerically confirm OQS thermalization on the time scale $t_{\rm oqs}$, for both the free fermionic case ($V=0$) and the interacting case ($V\neq 0$); see Section \ref{subsec:numerics_oqs}.
 Note that there is no mathematical proof for such thermalization when $V\neq 0$.

 \item[(3)] We confirm that integrability of the DQD+lead system is broken for $V\neq 0$ by evidencing level repulsion, a crucial feature of non-integrability.
 However, looking at the full level-spacing distribution for the largest numerically accessible system size for exact diagonalization, we find that it shows significant differences to the Wigner-Dyson distribution expected for non-integrable systems; see Appendix \ref{appendix:integrability}.
 To highlight this difference from full non-integrable behavior, we refer to this model as \nonint.

 \item[(4)] Finally, we obtain numerical results for the dynamics at times $t \gg t_{\rm oqs}$, showing that thermalization in the IQS sense is indeed obeyed for the interacting case ($V\neq 0$); see Section \ref{numerics_IQS}.
 As expected, no such IQS thermalization occurs in the free fermionic case $V = 0$, contrasting with the OQS thermalization found at earlier times.